pmatigakis/pagetags/README.md

 python setup.py install
 ```

+You will need a Postgresql database and the user credentials for that database.
-Edit the *alembic.ini* file and set the *sqlalchemy.url* variable to the settings
+Edit the *alembic.ini* file and set the *sqlalchemy.url* variable to the required
-required by the RDBMS you plan to use.
-Pagetags has been testen only on SQLite
-and Postgresql but it should work on any database supported by SQLAlchemy.
-You will have to create the database and a user on your RDBMS.
+settings for your database.

 Run the database migrations